IELTS Reading Practice Page

 The time limit for the reading test is 60 minutes.

 Remember to write your answers on the answer sheet for the reading test during the 60 minute time limit.
 Extra time is not granted to do this.

-Please look at the section above for a sample reading test and answers.
+Please look at the section above for a sample IELTS reading practice test and answers.